Tinea versicolor: It isn’t harmful, but lots of men and women dislike how it discolors the skin.

 - Teens and young adults are most vulnerable since they have greasy skin.

 - Older adults and kids rarely get it until they reside in a tropical or subtropical area.

 - People who reside in non-tropical areas frequently see tinea versicolor vanish through the cold, rainy months.

-After the yeast overgrows, it causes the skin infection tinea versicolor.
+After the yeast overgrows, it causes skin infection tinea versicolor.
 It’s believed that perspiration may cause the yeast to overgrow.

 Tinea versicolor: The stains of tinea versicolor may be scaly and dry.
 Since the yeast grows, the stains could grow together.

 When you schedule an appointment at the Center for Dermatology, Laser, and Cosmetic Surgery, Dr. Harold F. Farber, MD may frequently examine the epidermis and inform if or not a patient has tinea versicolor.
 If there’s any uncertainty, he will perform one of the following to make a precise identification: